smeekes/bootUR/README.md

   - Friedrich, M., Smeekes, S. and Urbain, J.-P. (2020).
 Autoregressive wild bootstrap inference for nonparametric trends. *Journal of Econometrics*, 214(1), 81-109.
-  - Harvey, D.I., Leybourne, S.J., and Taylor, A.M.R.
-(2012).
-Testing
-    for unit roots in the presence of uncertainty over both the trend and initial condition. *Journal of Econometrics*, 169(2), 188-195.
   - Moon, H.R. and Perron, B. (2012).
 Beyond panel unit root tests:
     Using multiple testing to determine the non stationarity properties of individual series in a panel. *Journal of Econometrics*, 169(1),